sendanor/node-getent/README.md

 Get entries from administrative databases for Node.js.

-It's Node.js implementation of the getent system call.
-It's made using same C functions as the original command.
+It's Node.js implementation of the features in the getent system command.
+Its using the same system calls as the original command.

 Install
 -------